-The Company engages in various transactions with the Parent and its affiliates, which provide certain management services and staff support functions for all of its subsidiaries, and the Company pays a fee based on the corporate service agreement.
-The Company pays various negotiated referral fees to the Parent and affiliates for sales involving customers of such entities.
-In addition to paying for services and referral fees, the Company earns revenue from the Parent and affiliates for providing certain corporate finance, underwriting, and trading services based on the terms within the revenue share agreement.
+The Company engages in various transactions with SunTrust Bank (STB), which provides certain management services and staff support functions for all of its affiliates, and the Company pays a fee based on the corporate service agreement.
+The Company pays negotiated referral fees to STB for sales involving customers of such entities and the Company earns revenue from the Parent and affiliates for providing certain corporate finance, underwriting, and trading services based on the terms within the agency services agreement.